Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: Introduction

 Motivated by this gap, we study a secure downlink multiuser multiple-input single-output (MISO) system in which a multi-antenna base station (BS) serves multiple information-harvesting receivers (IHRs) in the presence of non-colluding UEHRs.
-A UAV-mounted RIS assists transmission via passive beamforming and mobility, while zero-forcing (ZF) precoding is employed at the BS to mitigate multiuser interference.
-The CSI of UEHRs is modeled by a norm-bounded uncertainty set, leading to a WCSEE maximization problem subject to transmit power, EH, and mobility constraints.
+A UAV-mounted RIS assists transmission via passive beamforming, where the location of a hovering UAV is jointly optimized to enhance communication performance, while zero-forcing (ZF) precoding is employed at the BS to mitigate multiuser interference.
+The CSI of UEHRs is modeled by a norm-bounded uncertainty set \cite{Hashempour}, leading to a worst-case secrecy energy efficiency (WCSEE) maximization problem subject to transmit power, EH, and UAV location constraints.
+The resulting problem is highly nonconvex due to coupled channel--geometry relationships and robustness requirements.

-Under the joint consideration of ICSI, discrete RIS phases, and UAV mobility, the resulting WCSEE maximization problem becomes highly nonconvex due to strong channel--geometry coupling and worst-case robustness requirements.
-Classical optimization methods are therefore inefficient and sensitive to initialization.
-To address these challenges, we develop a soft actor--critic (SAC)-based DRL framework that jointly optimizes UAV horizontal positioning, RIS phase shifts, and ZF power allocation.
-Owing to entropy-regularized policy updates and a twin-critic architecture, the proposed SAC approach exhibits enhanced robustness to CSI uncertainty and more stable training behavior than deterministic DRL methods such as DDPG.

-In addition, as a structured benchmark, we derive a novel successive convex approximation (SCA) framework based on a block coordinate descent (BCD) strategy for a simplified ideal scenario with PCSI and continuous RIS phase shifts.
-This SCA--BCD solution provides analytical insight and serves as a reference for evaluating the proposed SAC-based design.
-The main contributions of this work are summarized as follows:

-\begin{itemize} \item We propose a secure UAV--RIS-assisted multiuser MISO framework with SWIPT, where UEHRs may eavesdrop while harvesting energy. \item We model ICSI of UEHRs via a norm-bounded uncertainty set and derive a WCSEE formulation under EH and power constraints. \item We develop a robust SAC-based DRL solution that simultaneously optimizes UAV positioning, RIS phase control, and ZF power allocation while satisfying minimum EH requirements. \item For benchmarking purposes, we derive a tailored SCA-based optimization framework for the PCSI case with continuous RIS phase shifts. \item Extensive simulations demonstrate that the proposed SAC approach consistently outperforms SCA and DDPG benchmarks and exhibits strong robustness against CSI uncertainty, transmit power variations, and system configuration changes. \end{itemize}
+To address this challenge, we propose two complementary solution approaches.
+First, a BCD framework combined with SCA is developed to solve a tractable secrecy energy efficiency (SEE) formulation, serving as a structured model-based benchmark.
+This approach enables efficient joint optimization of UAV location, RIS phase shifts, and transmit power, and exhibits fast convergence within a limited number of iterations.
+Second, a customized soft actor--critic (SAC) framework is introduced to address the more general WCSEE problem, efficiently handling the high-dimensional coupling among variables through learning-based control.
+Compared to conventional methods, the SAC approach shifts the computational burden to offline training and enables scalable and low-complexity deployment.